nikku02/alacriti/README.md

 # alacriti

 # Description
 This project has been designed using micro-services architecture.
 It contains 2 spring boot application.
 The database is a relationed database (Postgresql).
 It utilizes db merchant which has 2 tables merchant and payment.
-The spring boot application utilizes the following dependencies spring-boot-starter-data-jpa, spring-boot-starter-web, spring-boot-devtools, postgresql and lombok.
+The spring boot application utilizes the following dependencies java version 11, spring-boot-starter-data-jpa, spring-boot-starter-web, spring-boot-devtools, postgresql and lombok.

 1. Merchant Application
 2. Payment Application